Daniel Woolf

 Daniel Robert Woolf FRHistS FSA FRSCa (born 5 December 1958) is a British-Canadian historian and former university administrator.
 He served as the 20th Principal and Vice-Chancellor of Queen's University in Kingston, Ontario, Canada, a position to which he was appointed in January 2009 and took up on 1 September 2009.
 He was previously a professor of history and the Dean of the Faculty of Arts at the University of Alberta.
-He was reappointed to a second 5-year term (to 2019) in 2013.
-In late 2017, Woolf announced his intention not to serve a third term and to retire from university administration.
+He was reappointed to a second 5-year term in 2013.
+In late 2017, Woolf announced his intention not to serve a third term and to retire from university administration at the end of his second term in 2019.
 He was succeeded by Patrick Deane, and became Principal Emeritus.

 Early life and education

 Woolf was born in London, England, on 5 December 1958 to a Jewish family.
 His mother, Margaret Mary Woolf (1929–2014), was an English instructor at a university, and his father, Cyril Isaac Woolf (1930–2012), was an otolaryngologist, a Royal College of Surgeons of England Fellow and an adjunct faculty member at a medical school.
-His uncle is the late historian Stuart Woolf (1936–2021), and his brother is the Vancouver-based architect Jeremy Woolf.
+His uncle was the historian Stuart Woolf (1936–2021), and his brother is the Vancouver-based architect Jeremy Woolf.

 In 1961, his family emigrated to Winnipeg, Canada, where Woolf graduated from St. Paul's High School in 1976.
 He obtained his BA in History from Queen's University in Kingston, Ontario in 1980, and then a DPhil in Modern History from St Peter's College, University of Oxford, in 1983.
-He was supervised by Gerald E. Aylmer, a distinguished historian of 17th century England and then-Master of St Peter's.
+He was supervised by Gerald E. Aylmer, a distinguished historian of 17th-century England and then-Master of St Peter's.
 Along with historians John Morrill and Paul Slack, Woolf would eventually co-edit a 1993 festschrift honouring Aylmer.
 Among Woolf's contemporaries at St Peter's was David Eastwood, Vice-Chancellor of the University of Birmingham since 2009.